Makes the Dream Work!

 A little more about our crew...

 Founder, Executive Director & Chief Scientist

-You've seen her name pop up around our website a few times, for sure.
+You've seen her name pop up around here a few times, for sure.
 She's the visionary behind our mission and the organizer who keeps things on track.
 With a PhD in biological anthropology, specializing in primate behaviour, primate cognition, and evolutionary adaptation, Dr. Jackie is ambitious, hard-working, and driven.
 She's also humble and passionate about lifting people up, helping others thrive, and creating a more a compassionate world for all people, plants, and animals.